beet-software/dorm/docs/docs/quickstart/index.md

 installation
     -> annotated User, Profile, and Product models
     -> generated dORM and JSON code
-    -> memory Engine and Dorm
+    -> in-memory Engine and Dorm
     -> create and read a User
 ```